bazelbuild/bazelisk/README.md

 * Variables defined in the workspace root `.bazeliskrc`
 * Variables defined in the user home `.bazeliskrc`

-Additionally, the bazelisk home directory is also evaluated in precedence order.
-The preffered value is OS-specific e.g. `BAZELISK_HOME_LINUX`, then we fall back to `BAZELISK_HOME`.
+Additionally, the Bazelisk home directory is also evaluated in precedence order.
+The preferred value is OS-specific e.g. `BAZELISK_HOME_LINUX`, then we fall back to `BAZELISK_HOME`.

 ## Requirements